 One of the best investments you can make is venturing into business.
 Putting up a business often requires huge capital.
-Business owners need to invest in various business assets like buildings and equipment.
+Moreover, business owners need to invest in various business assets like buildings and equipment.
 How can you do business without buildings, equipment, furniture, and inventories?
 A business operation cannot properly function without these commercial properties.
 That’s why it is vital to protect your commercial properties whether you own, rent, or lease them.
-To help you find the best protection for your business assets, here’s a comprehensive guide to commercial property insurance.
+In addition, to help you find the best protection for your business assets, here’s a comprehensive commercial property insurance guide.

 Commercial Property Insurance and its Coverage

 Commercial insurance protects a wide scope of a business’ assets against covered risks.
 Moreover, commercial property coverage helps business owners repair or replace damaged or stolen properties.
 Whether rented, leased, or owned, business personal property insurance covers the following:

 - External buildings like storage